 - Multi-contingent dive planning for more adventurous diving, including run-time schedules.

 The Twin-set Diver course includes four theory sessions, a dry practical session and a dive-planning session.
-It also includes a sheltered-water lesson, and two open-water dives with planned run times of between 25 and 40 minutes (to a maximum depth of 35m or within your qualification), to ensure that you have plenty of in-water time to practise the skills and discipline needed for twin-set diving.
+It also includes a sheltered-water lesson, and two open-water dives with planned run times of between 25 and 40 minutes to ensure that you have plenty of in-water time to practise the skills and discipline needed for twin-set diving.

 This is a continually assessed course during which students must reach the required performance standards.